minusnine/ericgar.com/content/post/boston-marathon-2023/index.md

 was not feasible; I’m sure I could have taken better lines to cut some distance out.

-The crowds were phenomenal, especially at Wellsley’s Scream Tunnel.
+The crowds were phenomenal, especially at Wellesley’s Scream Tunnel.
 What an experience.
 My ears were ringing by the time I passed though the campus.

 The Newton Hills were a non-issue for me.
 I was unimpressed when I got to